On invariants of Artin-Schreier curves: Standard form

 \begin{proof} The automorphisms of this curve are described in Lemma~\ref{lemma:explicitextraaut}.
 When $\lambda\neq p+1$, the order $p$ subgroups are generated by

 They all produce curves of the form $y^p-y=x^\lambda$.
 When $\lambda=p+1$, there are extra order $p$ subgroups.
-Rewriting the equation as $y^p-y=x^{p+1}$, it suffices to consider the automorphisms $(x,y)\mapsto(x+a^p,y+ax+b)$ with $a^{p^2}+a=0$ and $b^p-b-a^{p+1}=0$, producing the degree $p$ subextension $K(x^p+x,P)$ where $P$ is the product of all the images of $y$ under these automorphisms.
-This subextention is not isomorphic to $K(x)$, and hence neither to $K(\mathbb{P}^1)$.
-If it were, $C$ would be birational to $x^p+x=0$, but this curve is not even irreducible as it is $p$ copies of $\mathbb{P}^1$. \end{proof} \begin{remark} The upshot of Lemmas~\ref{lem:standard1} and~\ref{lem:standard2} is that there are only a finite number of standard forms for each isomorphism class of exceptional curves, and they can be easily enumerated.
+Rewriting the equation as $y^p-y=x^{p+1}$, it suffices to consider the automorphisms $(x,y)\mapsto(x+a^p,y+ax+b)$ with $a^{p^2}+a=0$ and $b^p-b-a^{p+1}=0$, producing the degree~$p$ subextension $\overline{\mathbb{F}}_p(x^p+x,P)$ where $P$ is the product of all the images of $y$ under these automorphisms.
+This subextention is not isomorphic to $\overline{\mathbb{F}}_p(x)$, and hence neither to $\overline{\mathbb{F}}_p(\mathbb{P}^1)$.
+If it were, $C$ would be birational to $x^p+x=0$, but this curve is $p$ copies of $\mathbb{P}^1$ and hence reducible. \end{proof} \begin{remark} The upshot of Lemmas~\ref{lem:standard1} and~\ref{lem:standard2} is that there are only a finite number of standard forms for each isomorphism class of exceptional curves, and they can be easily enumerated.
 This confirms again that the group of isomorphisms between exceptional curves in standard form is finite. \end{remark}